Frequently Asked Questions

 How do I update Genius Jamtracks?

 Easy-peasy!
-Simply go to the App Store, look for Genius Jamtracks under Purchased Apps and download the latest version on your device.
+Simply go to the App Store for iOS devices, or Play Store for Android devices, look for Genius Clicks under Purchased Apps and download the latest version on your device.

 Can I download multiple tracks at once?